-When the kids were younger, I used to spend hours setting up fun areas with special details.
+When the kids were younger, I spent hours setting up fun areas with special details.
 Now, M and M have taken over the planning.
 While pretend play at our house has NOT slowed down… my involvement isn’t what it used to be.

 After you check out our workshop, head on over to At Home with Ali to see her LITTLE Santa’s Village!
 It looks so yummy.

 BIG Pretend Play Elf Workshop

 M, M, and I sat down together to discuss our vision of Santa’s Village.
 We decided that Santa’s village would have three main work areas.

 The planning area is the perfect place to check the naughty and nice list, pick up new letters to Santa, and check the map for each gifts destination.